 Sludge produced as part of the site’s effluent treatment process was previously taken away by tanker to a waste management site.
 However, this is a costly process, made more challenging due to tightening environmental regulations relating to sludge management in England.
 As a result, many industrial companies with onsite treatment, such as food and beverage producers, are embedding new processes to reduce the amount of sludge produced.

 After discussions with treatment specialist Atana, part of WCS Environmental Engineering, Gressingham Foods hired a Volute dewatering press, which can reduce sludge volume by up to 30-40 per cent.
 Low energy, low noise and fully automated, the specialist equipment runs a continuous process, with a unique self-cleaning mechanism that prevents clogging.
 After a successful 12-month rental period, Gressingham opted to purchase a full-scale permanent unit.

-Barry Mann, northern area sales manager at Atana, said: “Dewatering of liquid sludge is a simple, cost-effective, and sustainable alternative to tankering.
+Barry Mann, northern area sales manager, said: “Dewatering of liquid sludge is a simple, cost-effective, and sustainable alternative to tankering.
 We are pleased to be able to support our client Gressingham Foods as they made the transition to dewatering and implemented new technology.